Back to Blog

 Image

-As the visual shows, building a retry mechanism into your upload logic isn't just a nice-to-have; it's essential for a truly resilient integration.
+Build a retry mechanism into your upload logic.
+It's not optional for a resilient integration.

 Finalizing the Post with Metadata

-• Caption: Your text, complete with any @mentions and #hashtags.
+• Caption: Your text with any @mentions and #hashtags.

-• Privacy Settings: Who gets to see the post (e.g., PUBLIC_TO_EVERYONE).
+• Privacy Settings: Who can see the post (e.g., PUBLIC_TO_EVERYONE).

-• Interaction Permissions: Your controls for comments, duets, and stitches.
+• Interaction Permissions: Controls for comments, duets, and stitches.

-This API-driven approach is a massive part of TikTok’s monetization strategy, which generated around $23 billion in revenue in a single year.
-By enabling over 7 million businesses to seamlessly deliver content like In-feed and Spark Ads, the API ensures brands can launch timely and targeted campaigns that fit the platform’s ridiculously fast content rhythm.
+This API-driven approach is a big part of TikTok's monetization strategy, which generated around $23 billion in revenue in a single year, enabling over 7 million businesses to deliver timely, targeted content.
+For teams managing multiple networks, our guide on how to automate social media posting covers the broader workflow.

 Building a Resilient Integration